What Is Google Gemma 4? Architecture, Benchmarks, and Why It Matters

 Bottom Line

 Gemma 4 represents a serious move from Google in the open model space.
-The 31B dense model competes with models many times its size on reasoning and coding benchmarks.
+The 31B dense model competes with models several times its size on reasoning and coding benchmarks.
 The MoE variant delivers nearly the same quality at a fraction of the inference cost.
 And the E2B model brings genuine multimodal intelligence to devices with under 2 GB of available memory.

 Combined with the Apache 2.0 license, Gemma 4 gives developers a compelling option whether they’re building cloud-scale agentic systems or shipping on-device AI to mobile and IoT hardware.